 NOTE 3: The final name and Acronym for Sensing Function may need further update if necessary.

-Principle 2: NO dedicated storage NF is needed to store the Sensing data and Sensing result.
+- NO dedicated storage NF is needed to store the Sensing data and Sensing result.

-Principle 3: In this study, the gNB is the only entity that acts as the Sensing Entity (SE).
+- In this study, the gNB is the only entity that acts as the Sensing Entity (SE).

 NOTE 4: Privacy protection and other security aspects will be coordinated with SA WG3 and the related impact to architecture enhancement will be based on SA WG3 during the normative phase.